 New grads, please don't be afraid to negotiate!
 As long as you do it in a respectful way, it doesn't reflect poorly on you.
 This was something I was always nervous about when I was graduating!

 First, research and see what the going market rate is for a similar position, in the same geographic location within that industry.
-For example, a role in California is going to have a higher pay rate for the same role in North Carolina.

 Second, I recommend not negotiating when you're first told the offered salary.
 Thank them for the offer, do your research, and come back to the recruiter with a realistic number you have in mind.